Long before you host any event, take the time to do the following for your group:

 Have plans and policies in place regarding how your group intends to handle various situations that may come up during your event.

-Event organizers should make their own list and covenant of what is acceptable and not acceptable behavior that may occur at the event as well as what may be revealed in the background checks with specific respects to their event and community needs.
+Event organizers should make their own list and covenant of what is acceptable and not acceptable behavior that may occur at the event as well as what may be revealed in the background checks of staff and/or attendees with specific respects to their event and community needs.

 It is even more important to stick to your established rules and make said rules clear to the staff as well as the event attendees.